 However, if you trust your gut, the easy way out is to jump into DomainWheel and pick an available domain that sounds right for you.

-What if none of those tools helped, and you are still looking at other ways to come up with a blog name?
+What if none of those blog name generator tools have helped, and you are still looking at other ways to come up with a blog name?